Clemapfel/mousetrap/docs/03_actions.md

 \collapsible_note_begin

-For this chapter, we'll modify our `main.cpp` like so:
+To follow along with the code snippets in this chapter, we'll modify our `main.cpp` like so:

 ```cpp
 #include <mousetrap.hpp>